EiichiroIto/NovaStelo/README.md

 NovaStelo is built on Pharo Smalltalk 8.0.
 Almost all Model and UI are rewritten using Spec2.

 ## Install and Play on Windows
-1. clone this repository or extract zipped master files on some folder.
+1. Go to [release page](https://github.com/EiichiroIto/NovaStelo/releases), and download a latest release file.
+2. Extract the zipped release file.
-2. start Pharo.exe application.
+3. Start Pharo.exe application.
-3. click NovaStelo on a menu bar to start NovaStelo.
+4. Click NovaStelo on a menu bar to start NovaStelo.

+## Examples
+1. Select Open from File menu.
+2. Click Examples button on the file open dialog.
+3. Select file and press OK.
+4. Click Setup button on right side pane to setup the program.
+5. Click Loop button to start.

 ## License
 MIT License